 In essence, classical economists believe in a number of things, including:

-One reason for the derision his writings were often subjected to was the fact that the economic model he proposed was so contrary to the political machine of his day.
+One reason for the derision heaped on Adam Smith's writings was that the economic model he proposed was so contrary to the political machine of his day.

 It just so happened that Adam Smith was alive in a time of great change in his country.

-He was a mere babe when Scotland signed the Treaty of Union with England, releasing his country of onerous tariffs levied by England and opening lucrative trade routes with the American colonies.
+He was a boy when Scotland signed the Treaty of Union, freeing his country from tariffs levied by England and opening lucrative trade routes with the American colonies.

-Naturally, he was not aware of these events, young as he was but, in his later years, they surely must have played a role in his theorising of economic matters.
+He was not aware of these events, young as he was but they must have played a role in his theorising of economic matters.

-When he was in his teens – now, surely able to grasp the ramifications of events, the Bank of Scotland suffered accusations of being Jacobite sympathisers.
+When he was in his teens, the Bank of Scotland suffered accusations of being Jacobite sympathisers.
 In 1727, that bank’s rival received its Royal Charter.

 The two institutions attempted to drive each other out of business.
 These ‘bank wars’ ended in 1751 – coincidentally, only a few years before our Mr Smith published his Theory of Moral Sentiments.

-Essentially, the overarching belief of this school was that markets should always move to be in equilibrium.
+The overarching belief is that markets should always strive for equilibrium.
 For example, over time, any change to supply should be equalled by a corresponding move in demand.

-In this work, he alludes to ‘the invisible hand’ in his contemplation of the rich; namely that they are compelled, not by law but by a moral imperative to distribute onto the poor the necessities of life – presumably wages and/or goods.
+Mr Smith alludes to ‘the invisible hand’, that the rich are compelled by a moral imperative to distribute onto the poor the necessities of life – presumably wages and/or goods.

 My economics teacher London is a classical economist!

-The theory of Laissez-faire capitalism is closely linked to classical economics as well as thinkers such as Adam Smith.
+Laissez-faire capitalism is closely linked to classical economics.

 Far from the lackadaisical impression this term suggests, this economic theory rests on five fundamentals: